tbang618/CC24/RustNotes/Rustlings2.md

 ```

 ### 6. Indexing
-Elements in an array or tuple may also be accessed by *indexing*.
+Elements in an array or tuple may also be accessed by indexing.
 Indexing for a tuple is different from that of indexing for an array.

-For an array: `someArray[<index>]`.
-For a tuple: `someTuple.<index>`.
+- For an array: `someArray[<index>]`.
+- For a tuple: `someTuple.<index>`.

 For example:
 ```Rust
 let numbers = (1, 2, 3);
 let second = numbers.1; // second = 2